Tour Highlights

 From Dublin Airport, take the AirLink shuttle bus to Connolly Train Station in Dublin city and then an Irish Rail scheduled service to Rathdrum.
 You will be transferred by pre-arranged taxi from Rathdrum to the first overnight accommodation at Drumgoff (20 minutes).

-Superb views, superb walking, superb 6th century monastic remains at Glendalough; today is one of the tour’s highlights.
+Today is one of the tour’s highlights with superb views, walking and 6th century monastic remains at Glendalough.
 Climbing through forest from Drumgoff, the Way opens to the flat saddle of Mullacor at 550m before crossing open moorland to the slopes of Derrybawn Mountain.
-The first view of Glendalough (An Gleann Dhá Locha, the glen of the two lakes) is wonderful, deep wooded sides and the Glenalo River flowing through.
+The first view of Glendalough (An Gleann Dhá Locha, the glen of the two lakes) is wonderful, with deep wooded sides and the Glenalo River flowing through.
 From the valley, a short climb takes you northeast and then down the Glenmacnass Valley to Laragh village.

 Overnight accommodation in Laragh village.